 Don’t stress about more than what you absolutely need.
 That’s what I’m sharing today.
-The very basics for a destination wedding.
+The very basics for a destination or travel themed wedding.
 Here’s everything you’ll need, nothing more, nothing less.

 Disclaimer: This post contains affiliate links.
 Affiliate links I may earn advertising/referral fees if you make a purchase through my link, without any extra cost to you.
 It helps keep the lights on.
 Thanks for your support.